 What kind of people are on EliteSingles?

 EliteSingles boasts an impressive 165,000 new members per month.
-According to their website, 82 percent of members hold a bachelor’s degree, and supposedly every eight minutes someone on EliteSingles finds their soulmate.
+According to their website, 82% of members hold a bachelor’s degree, and supposedly every eight minutes someone on EliteSingles finds their soulmate.

 Billing itself as a source for professionals who are serious about finding a meaningful romantic match, the thinking is that singles willing to spend significant time and money on creating a profile will be more likely to be serious about dating and career.